Wheels on popular BOB strollers are coming off while parents are running, but no recalls have been issued

-CLEVELAND, OH (WOIO/Gray News) - A stroller you may be using could pose an injury risk to you and your child, according to the Consumer Product Safety Commission, The extremely popular BOB jogging stroller is responsible for nearly 100 injuries to children and adults since 2012.
+CLEVELAND, OH (WOIO) - A stroller you may be using could pose an injury risk to you and your child, according to the Consumer Product Safety Commission, The extremely popular BOB jogging stroller is responsible for nearly 100 injuries to children and adults since 2012.

 “We thought it was trustworthy.
 We were wrong,” said jogging stroller owner, Tess Sawyer.